 No specialist hardware.
 No MDM enrolment.
 Any Android 7.0+ phone (minSdk 24) running the APK is a full fleet node.
 A long-range hotspot aerial fitted to a truck cab can extend P2P coverage to 50+ miles in open countryside.

-Planned additions include full tachograph compliance, duty-hour monitoring, DVSA digital tachograph integration and expanded POI layers for trekking and mountain rescue.
+Planned additions include full tachograph compliance, duty-hour monitoring, DVSA digital tachograph integration and KML/GeoJSON import for POI bulk upload.
 The foundation is already built.

 Currently in testing — contact us to discuss a pilot, request a build or ask about licensing for your fleet.